-The VPSA or designee shall notify the student by letter of the date, time, and place for the hearing.
-Unless the student and the VPSA or designee otherwise agree, the hearing shall take place within a reasonable time period, not to exceed ten College District business days after the date of the student's request for the hearing or the VPSA or designee's determination that the student should be suspended.
+The Dean of Student Affairs or designee shall notify the student by letter of the date, time, and place for the hearing.
+Unless the student and the VPSA or designee otherwise agree, the hearing shall take place within a reasonable time period, not to exceed ten College District business days after the date of the student's request for the hearing or the Dean of Student Affairs or designee's determination that the student should be suspended.